 A parang machete is a machete from Malaysia and Indonesia.
 The jungles of Malaysia and Indonesia there are filled with woody vegetation and a Latin or kukri machete will simply not do well–they can’t handle wood very well.
 The Parang was designed specifically to handle thick woods.
+The Parang is a modern version of the traditional jungle tribesmen’s machete.
+Its heavy blade makes short work of branches or vines.
+An invaluable tool in the jungle.
 If you live in the woodlands, a Parang is the right type for you.
-However, which make and model should you get?

-This article will review 3 top selling parang machetes, talk about what to look for in a machete, and recommend you the best parang machete.
+This article will review top selling parang machetes, talk about what to look for in a machete, and recommend you the best parang machete.

-It has a full tang that extends to the base of the handle and I’m quite surprised that I got such a cool and good knife for only $50.
+It has a full tang that extends to the base of the handle and I’m quite surprised that I got such a cool and good knife for only $85.
 You can check it out here

 Parangs are very good survival items.
 Paired with a trusty survival knife, you’ll have yourself a great couple.
 A survival hatchet is also a good replacement for a parang if you won’t be cutting a lot of leaves.

 KnifeUp was founded in 2010.
 Today, KnifeUp is the home to knife experts who provide clear, unbiased, practical advice on buying and maintaining knives to make your life easier.

 Whether you’re looking to buy a knife, sharpen it or understand the knife laws, KnifeUp’s 11-year strong library of over 300 pieces of professionally researched content will answer your questions with straightforward answers.